Quantum Key Distribution with High Order Fibonacci-like Orbital Angular Momentum States: The security performance of the QKD protocol

 Notice that the distribution of possibilities regarding every classical information exchange case is not balanced.
 So we can only retain the cases with a relatively better performance (with more possible secret key values) to further improve the protocol.
 As an extreme case, we only retain the results of the classical information exchange "$010$" (the case with the most possible key values) and discarded all the others, we may achieve a minimum Eve's correct guessing rate as $10\%$.

 For a coding space of $N$ Fibonacci values, this rate can be decreased to $\frac{9}{10*(N+1)}$, with information entropy density increased to $\log_{2} \frac{10*(N+1)}{9} $ per photion.
-Here we numerically simulated the performance of the protocol in Fig.2 and Fig.3.
+Here we simulated the performance of the protocol in Fig.2 and Fig.3, with the method shown in \cite{Rnet}.

 First in Fig.2, the relation between the keys rate and the communication distance is presented.
 Here the frequency $f_{rep}$ is set as 10MHz, the intensity of pulse is 0.1 photon per pulse and the channel loss of the fiber is 0.2dB/km.
 The efficiency of the detector is set as 0.1, and the dark count of the detector is $10^{-4}$ per second.
 The imperfect interference or polarization contrast induced quantum bit error rate is neglected.
 We found that the keys generation rate increases with the increment of coding space of the OAM states.